 Open trials refer to studies currently accepting participants.
 Closed trials are not currently enrolling, but may open in the future.

-seek emergency help immediately - CALL 911 - do not wait!
+If you or someone you know should experience symptoms of stroke, seek emergency help immediately - CALL 911 - do not wait!

 The following tests may be ordered as part of the stroke work-up: